 A Risk Management Committee from within the operational team will meet at least four times a year to review adherence to the Risk Management Policy across the business and document its findings.
 The Risk Management Committee is responsible for maintaining the Company's risk register.
-The risk register identifies all the risks of the business, rates their likelihood of occurrence and the severity of their impact should they occur and ensures that control mechanisms are in place to mitigate, transfer or eliminate each risk as appropriate.
+The risk register identifies all the risks of the business, rates their likelihood of occurrence and the severity of their impact should they occur and documents the control mechanisms that are in place to mitigate, transfer or eliminate each risk as appropriate.